Cardinal-Operations/SIRL/README.md

 ## Updates

+- **2025.08.09** - We've released an update to the **Mamo_complex dataset**.
+Following a community discussion about potential inaccuracies in the **Traveling Salesman Problem (TSP)** instances, we conducted a thorough audit and corrected the ground-truth values.
+We also updated the evaluation results for our new models and several other models, including DeepSeek-V3, DeepSeek-R1, and OpenAI-O3, based on this corrected benchmark.
 - **2025.07.28** - [SIRL-Qwen2.5-7B-COPT](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main/Copt) ,which leverages the COPT optimization solver, is publicly available on Hugging Face and ModelScope.
 - **2025.05.20** - [SIRL-Qwen2.5-7B-Gurobi](https://huggingface.co/chenyitian-shanshu/SIRL/tree/main) ,which leverages the Gurobi optimization solver, is publicly available on Hugging Face and ModelScope.
 - **2025.05.17** - SIRL paper published on arXiv: [Solver-Informed Reinforcement Learning for Optimization Modeling](https://arxiv.org/abs/2505.11792).